Asbestos on Patrol Boats

 Anyone exposed to asbestos on patrol boats could be at risk of mesothelioma 10-50 years later.

-The military stopped using asbestos on patrol boats and other vessels in the 1980s as the health risks became apparent.
+The U.S. military stopped using asbestos on ships in the early 1980s once the risks became public knowledge.

 What are my options if I was exposed to asbestos on a patrol boat?